 The CLC, unlike the ESA, allows non-managerial employees with at least one year of service to apply for unjust dismissal if they have been terminated.
 The CLC permits without-cause terminations to occur for non-managerial employees only in set circumstances, for instance if the employee’s function ceases to exist.
 If the employer is unable to prove the termination falls within one of the appropriate circumstances then the employee can receive reinstatement including back pay up until the time they get their job back.
 In this instance the employee can potentially receive more than they would have otherwise without making a CLC complaint.

 Another advantage of the CLC process for employees are the cost consequences.
 In a civil proceeding, the ‘losing’ party often pays some of the ‘winning’ party’s legal fees.
-With a CLC complaint employers can be ordered to repay legal fees of employees, however costs are not awarded against an employee for making an unsuccessful CLC complaint.
+With a CLC complaint, employers can be ordered to repay legal fees of employees, however costs are not awarded against an employee for making an unsuccessful CLC complaint.

 The process can be complex and often requires legal assistance to get a maximum result.
 At Monkhouse Law we often see individuals try to make CLC complaints themselves and end up short-changed for their efforts.
+We offer a free 30 minute consultation.